open-telemetry/opentelemetry.io/content/en/docs/collector/howto-custom-collector.md

 ## Step 2 - Create a builder config file

-The builder config file is a `yaml` where you basically pass information about the code generation and compile process combined with the components that you would like to add to your Collector's distribution.
+The builder's manifest is a `yaml` where you basically pass information about the code generation and compile process combined with the components that you would like to add to your Collector's distribution.

 Go ahead and create a `builder-config.yaml` with the following content: